harlessmark/fast-food-face-off/README.md

 ### Installing

-Your computer should have the latest version of [Ruby](https://www.ruby-lang.org/en/documentation/installation/) installed.
+Your computer should have the latest version of [Ruby](https://www.ruby-lang.org/en/documentation/installation/) installed then run the following commands:

-Rub Bundler
+Run Bundler

 ```
 bundle install